-A study, funded by Make Their Day, an employee motivation firm, showed that 90% of people surveyed said a “fun work environment” was very or extremely motivating.
+Another study, funded by Make Their Day, an employee motivation firm, showed that 90% of people surveyed said a “fun work environment” was very or extremely motivating.

-An official employee recognition platform like Applauz Recognition provides a digital hub where workers can mutually recognize each other work — boosting collaboration and morale — essentially building a “fun” workplace where people will be excited to go to work in the morning.
+Pro Tip: An official employee recognition platform like Applauz Recognition provides a digital hub where workers can mutually recognize each other work — boosting collaboration and morale — essentially building a “fun” workplace where people will be excited to go to work in the morning.
 Instead of being absent.

 for monthly updates on new articles and help guides.